 A new book titled, “Sailing the Water’s Edge: The Domestic Politics of American Foreign Policy” examines such topics and will be the topic of discussion at 4:30 p.m., Tuesday, Dec.
 1, 2015, in Bowl 016, Robertson Hall, on the Princeton University campus.

-The authors will be joined in conversation by Bart Gellman '82, Pulitzer Prize-winning journalist, author and visiting specialist at Princeton's Woodrow Wilson School of Public and International Affairs on Tuesday, Dec.
-1, 4:30 p.m., Robertson Hall.
+The authors, Helen Milner of Princeton and Dustin Tingley *10 of Harvard University, will be joined in conversation by Bart Gellman '82, Pulitzer Prize-winning journalist, author and visiting specialist at Princeton's Woodrow Wilson School of Public and International Affairs.
 A book sale and signing will follow the discussion.

 “Sailing the Water’s Edge” explores how domestic U.S. politics – in particular the interactions between the president, Congress, interest groups, bureaucratic institutions, and the public –have influenced foreign policy choices since World War II and shows why presidents have more control over some policy instruments than others.

 Milner is the B. C. Forbes Professor of Politics and International Affairs at Princeton and the director of the Niehaus Center for Globalization and Governance based at the Wilson School.
 She was the chair of the Department of Politics from 2005 to 2011 and president of the International Political Science Association (IPSA) from 2012-14.
 Milner has written extensively on issues related to international and comparative political economy, the connections between domestic politics and foreign policy, globalization and regionalism and the relationship between democracy and trade policy.